 Voluntary Work & Work Experience

-Consider your interests including likes and dislikes
+Consider your interests, including likes and dislikes

-Write down a plan and explore ideas
+Write down a plan and explore ideas for jobs.

 Think about a profession that interests and inspires you